 TAG Heuer vs. OMEGA: Finding the Right Brand for You

 Omega and TAG Heuer are two of the most recognizable and sought after watch brands in the world.
 Although their timepieces are unique in their own right, their stories closely follow each other.
-They both began in the mid-1860’s with two men in their respective workshops in Switzerland—one in Saint-Imier one in La Chaux de Fonds.
+They both began in the mid-1860’s with two men in their respective workshops in Switzerland.
+One in Saint-Imier and one in La Chaux de Fonds.
 After 30 years of practicing their crafts, both founders passed away, leaving the fates of their businesses in the hands of their family members.

 The Early Years

 Both Louis Brandt’s and Eduoard Heuer’s heirs were eager to build upon their work.
 In the early 1900’s, Omega and Heuer began establishing their now famous partnerships with key industries.
 Omega started to build their relationship with global sporting events, serving as the official timekeeper and helping to expand their distribution to six continents.
 Heuer filed an important patent for the first dashboard chronograph, which sparked their relationship with the automobile and airline industries.